Bitrue Coin (BTR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bitrue Coin Historical Price

-According to the latest data gathered on Bitrue Coin live price page, the current price of Bitrue Coin is 0.03414035USD.
-The circulating supply of Bitrue Coin(BTR) is 329.58M BTR , giving it a market capitalization of $11.25M.
+According to the latest data gathered on Bitrue Coin live price page, the current price of Bitrue Coin is 0.03205547USD.
+The circulating supply of Bitrue Coin(BTR) is 329.50M BTR , giving it a market capitalization of $10.56M.

 The Bitrue Coin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BTR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.